 - When Basic Authentication is enabled, it is possible to assign access privilege to individual documents when scanning them for storage in the Document Server (View, Edit, Delete, Full-Access).
 These access privileges are applied even when accessing the document from DeskTopBinder or Desk Top Editor For Production.
 Users who have View privileges can both preview and send a document, but cannot delete or make any changes to the document (including the filename).
 Users who have Full-Access privileges can perform all functions including previewing, sending, editing and deleting the document, as well as making changes to the access privileges settings.
 Users who have not been assigned any of these access privileges cannot perform any of these operations, and are also prohibited from selecting documents in the document list screen.
 Even when all of the above restrictions are enabled, Document Administrators have Full-Access privileges for all registered documents.
 However since User Administrators cannot use the Scanner function, they are not able to send or store any data. - It is also possible to assign a password to individual documents when scanning them for storage in the Document Server.
 After this, the document cannot be sent unless the correct password is entered.
-Additionally, when the Document Protect feature in System Settings is enabled, the MFP will deny any attempt to access a given document if the password entered is incorrect.
+Additionally, when the Document Lock feature in System Settings is enabled, the MFP will block all access to a document once the password check for that document fails.
+Only the Document Administrator can enable/disable this setting.